TQ-Smith/EGGS/README.md

 # EGGS

-Evolutionary Genotype Generalizer for Samples (EGGS) is a tool to remove phase, remove polarization for biallelic sites, and introduce missing data in genotypes.
+Evolutionary Genotype Generalizer for Samples (EGGS) is a tool to remove phase, remove polarization for biallelic sites, and introduce missing alleles in genotypes.
 EGGS accepts variants in either VCF or ms-style replicates and produces VCF output.
 For ms-style replicates, EGGS produces one VCF file per replicate.

 ## Building EGGS